Stopping power, or “knockdown power,” is a projectile’s ability to incapacitate a target, whether animal or human. While…

 This knowledge will help you save money as you purchase the correct ammunition for your intended purposes.
-Most importantly, we will ensure that you purchase the correct type of ammunition for self-defense, which could very well spell the difference between life and death if you are ever forced to draw your firearm.
+Most importantly, we will ensure that you purchase the correct type of ammunition for self-defense.
+This could very well spell the difference between life and death if ever forced to draw your firearm.

 Before we explain the difference between Hollow Point VS FMJ, let’s start with the most basic type of bullet.